CoreMedia/coremedia-studio-hub/documentation/Studio-Customization.md

 ### Custom Forms

-The Studio Hub comes with a custom link list that can be added to any document form of a content type, that owns a struct property.
+The Content Hub comes with a custom link list that can be added to any document form of a content type, that owns a struct property.

 ![Custom Link Lists](https://github.com/CoreMedia/coremedia-studio-hub/blob/master/documentation/images/content_ll.png)